I am honored to help others tell their stories. I specialize in upmarket fiction, memoirs, and books about personal growth.

 Dev edits usually result in lots of margin comments, some in-text revision, and a detailed editorial letter.
 Line edits normally have a lot of digital red ink on the page, with some explanatory margin comments, and are also accompanied by a detailed letter.
 Both of these types of edits may include a follow-up call or meeting to answer questions.

 Copyediting revisions are made in the margins and/or in the text and vary depending on the depth of copyediting desired.

 After I’ve been able to look at a sample of your document and we’ve had a chance to talk, or at least correspond by email, I’ll estimate how much time I’ll need for your project and submit a proposal that addresses my fees and other terms.

 For book-length projects, I charge based on word count, and the rate varies depending upon the content and length of the book, the quality of the writing, your desired level of editing, and my availability.
-A single-pass developmental edit will range from $.025 to $.04 cents per word.
-Line editing ranges from $.03 to $.045 per word.
+A single-pass developmental or line edit will range from $.03 to $.045 cents per word.
 Copyediting costs from $.02 to $.03 cents per word.
 I often charge more for rush jobs and less for family, friends, and returning clients.

 I generally request 50% up front for each round of editing to hold your spot in my calendar, with the balance due when I send you my deliverables.
 I prefer electronic payment.

 If you’re a small business owner and need editorial help with your corporate communications, financial reports, business plans, or other documents, I’m here for you!

 If you've written a book and you're not sure what the next step is, I can offer a manuscript assessment.